-One question we get a lot is whether you should hide your address in Google My Business or not.
-When you are setting up your Google My Business listing, you will have to provide your address so that Google can verify you are in fact a real business (they often do this by sending a postcard with a verification code to your address).
+One question we get a lot is whether you should hide your address on your Google Business Profile (previously called Google My Business) or not.
+When you are setting up your Google Business Profile, you will have to provide your address so that Google can verify you are in fact a real business (they often do this by sending a postcard with a verification code to your address).
 However, once your address is verified, you have the option to hide your address and set up a service area business instead.
 For service area businesses, Google shows the area you serve instead of the exact location of your business.
 Service area businesses are designed for businesses who visit customers at their location, instead of the other way around.

 Example of a business with their address showing

 Example of a service area business with their address hidden

 There are many rumors going around that hiding or showing your address will cause your business to rank better.
 However, this isn’t the case.
 Both businesses with an address showing and hidden can rank in Google Maps.